-The PhD programme in the Department of China Studies is a strategic research collaboration between XJTLU and the University of Liverpool, and is based at XJTLU.
-Upon successful completion of your programme you will receive a degree from the University of Liverpool, which is recognised by the UK’s Department of Education as well as China’s Ministry of Education.
+The PhD in China Studies is a strategic research collaboration between Xi’an Jiaotong-Liverpool University and the University of Liverpool.
+Upon successful completion of your programme, you will receive a University of Liverpool-issued degree that is recognised by China’s Ministry of Education.

 Students will become engaged scholars in humanities and social sciences, with a specific focus on China.
 The Department of China Studies welcomes applications from various disciplinary backgrounds.
 Doctoral students can construct research in a wide range of fields, including history, literature, sociology, anthropology, geography, politics and international relations.

 Students in this programme are formally registered with the University of Liverpool as off-site postgraduate research students.
 You will carry out research at XJTLU under supervision.
 As a PhD student you will have a designated principal supervisor at XJTLU who is a full-time academic staff member, as well as a designated co-supervisor based at the University of Liverpool.